-This option is meaningful for biases that record and accumulate data during a simulation, such as ABF (6.2), metadynamics (6.4), histograms (6.10) and in general any bias that accumulates free-energy samples with thermodynamic integration, or TI (6.1).
+This option is meaningful for biases that record and accumulate data during a simulation, such as ABF (6.2), metadynamics (6.5), histograms (6.11) and in general any bias that accumulates free-energy samples with thermodynamic integration, or TI (6.1).
 When this option is disabled (default), data will only be recorded into the bias after the first coordinate update: this is generally the correct choice in simulation runs.
 Biasing energy and forces will always be computed for all active biases, regardless of this option.
+Note that in some cases the bias may require data from previous simulation steps: for example, TI requires total atomic forces (see outputTotalForce) which are only available at the following step in NAMD; turning on this flag in those cases will raise an error.

-• scaledBiasingForce - Scale biasing force by a factor in an external histogram
+scaledBiasingForce - Scale biasing force by a factor in an external histogram